 - Official transcripts of all undergraduate and graduate education

-- GRE score: within 5 years prior to application to the program.
+- GRE score within the past 5 years

 - 30 credit hours of coursework and independent study

 - A maximum of 15 credit hours with a grade of B or higher may be transferred from master’s or doctoral level courses from a regionally accredited university

 - Successful completion of a written qualification examination

 - Successful completion of an oral presentation of the dissertation proposal